DigitalOceanPHP/Client/README.md

 $ composer require "graham-campbell/digitalocean:^11.1"
 ```

 We are decoupled from any HTTP messaging client by using [PSR-7](https://www.php-fig.org/psr/psr-7/), [PSR-17](https://www.php-fig.org/psr/psr-17/), [PSR-18](https://www.php-fig.org/psr/psr-18/), and [HTTPlug](https://httplug.io/).
 You can visit [HTTPlug for library users](https://docs.php-http.org/en/latest/httplug/users.html) to get more information about installing HTTPlug related packages.
-The framework integration [graham-campbell/gitlab](https://github.com/GrahamCampbell/Laravel-GitLab) is by [Graham Campbell](https://github.com/GrahamCampbell) and [dunglas/digital-ocean-bundle](https://github.com/dunglas/DunglasDigitalOceanBundle) is by [Kévin Dunglas](https://github.com/dunglas).
+The framework integration [graham-campbell/digitalocean](https://github.com/GrahamCampbell/Laravel-DigitalOcean) is by [Graham Campbell](https://github.com/GrahamCampbell) and [dunglas/digital-ocean-bundle](https://github.com/dunglas/DunglasDigitalOceanBundle) is by [Kévin Dunglas](https://github.com/dunglas).

 ## Upgrading

-If you are upgrading from version 2.3 to 3.0, or from 3.2 to 4.0, you can check out our [upgrading guide](UPGRADING.md).
+If you are upgrading from version 2.3 to 3.0, or from 3.3 to 4.0, you can check out our [upgrading guide](UPGRADING.md).
 We highly recommend upgrading as soon as possible.

 ## Examples

-As of version 3.0, we will will automatically discover an HTTP client to use, from what you have available.
+As of version 3.0, we will automatically discover an HTTP client to use, from what you have available.
 Simply create a new DigitalOcean client, provide your access token, then you're good to go:

 ```php
 <?php